Augmented Hilbert series of numerical semigroups: Numerators of Augmented Hilbert series

 where the second step uses the substitution $m = n + n_A$. \end{proof}

 \begin{example} For $S = \<9,10,23\>$, we have

 whereas

-This difference in size occurs in nearly every example of $\mathcal H_{\mathsf M_S}(S;t)$ the authors have computed, and illustrates the primary reason for Theorem~\ref{t:augmentedbigthm}:\ filtering many of the extraneous terms from the first expression above.
+This difference in number of terms occurs in nearly every example of $\mathcal H_{\mathsf M_S}(S;t)$ the authors have computed, and illustrates the primary reason for Theorem~\ref{t:augmentedbigthm}:\ filtering many of the extraneous terms from the first expression above.
 At play here is the philosophy discussed in Remark~\ref{r:numterms}, namely that expressions with fewer terms necessarily encode more combinatorial information per term. \end{example}

 \begin{example} For $S = \<9,10,23\>$ as in Example~\ref{e:chivschihat}, the polynomials

 and

 also differ greatly in the number of terms, but in the opposite direction.
 This is in part because $\mathsf L(0) = \{0\}$ for every numerical semigroup $S$, as the lack of a constant term in $\mathcal H_{\mathsf l_S}(S;t)$ adds many erroneous terms in the numerator of Proposition~\ref{p:weightedeuler} that the constant term 1 in $\mathcal H_{\mathsf l_S}(S;t)$ avoids.
 Additionally, this example illustrates that examining $S$-invariants via generating functions will sometimes require specialized expressions, rather than a ``one-size-fits-all'' characterization. \end{example}